Empowering communities

 All applications will undergo the same review process, with a focus on whether projects:

-- Align with the PPL Foundation’s core mission and focus areas of community vitality; access to opportunities; resilience &sustainability; and education.
+- Align with the PPL Foundation’s core mission and focus areas of education; diversity, equity and inclusion; and sustainable communities.

 - Address an urgent need in the community.